blics18/CS122B/README.md

 # CS122B (Project in Database and Web Application)
-Fabflix is a movie rental eCommerce website.
-It is implemented using JavaServer Pages and Java Servlets.
-We also designed it using multi-layer architecture to handle many requests.
-We used MySQL database as the backend and tomcat as the server.
+- Fabflix is a movie rental eCommerce website.
+- It is implemented using JavaServer Pages and Java Servlets.
+- It can also handle many requests because of the multi-layer architecture.
+- MySQL database is used as the backend and tomcat is the server.